 Why It Matters

-Without the Knowledge Base, agents would:- Generate placeholder API calls (
+Without the Integrations, agents would:- Generate placeholder API calls (

 YOUR_API_KEY_HERE) - Guess at API response formats